 The hotel has some great facilities designed to make one’s stay as comfortable as possible, for leisure and business travellers alike.
 These include the 8th-floor swimming pool with a sun deck and spectacular views of the city skyline.

 Adjacent to the spa is a whopping 5000 square metres state-of-the-art Platinum Planet Fitness gym with its own pool and an indoor/outdoor jogging track.
-While staying at the hotel, we could pop down to gym and the spa to get “tortured” and pampered, in turn, then pop back to our room to shower and change before going down to the restaurant.
+While staying at the hotel, we could pop down to gym and the spa to get toned and pampered, in turn, then pop back to our room to shower and change before going down to the restaurant.
 There was no need to go out of the hotel.
-It made for a great weekend away from home.